turkman-linux/ymp/doc/ympbuild.rst

 ====================
 Every build has own build directory in **/tmp/ymp-build/<build-id>**. **build-id** is actually md5sum of **ympbuild** file so if you modify ympbuild, build-id will changed.
 Build directory defined as **HOME** environmental variable.
 You can simply use `cd` instead of `cd /tmp/ymp-build/<build-id>`.

-Source archive extract into build directory and ympbuild call from build directory.
+Source archive extracted into build directory and ympbuild called from build directory.
 Packaging directory is **/tmp/ymp-build/<build-id>/output**.
 If you insert a file into this directory, ymp will add this file into package. also packaging directory defined as **installdir** and **DESTDIR** environmental variable.
 You can use simply `make install` instead of `make install DESTDIR=${installdir}`.

 Note: Generally **/tmp** directory is **tmpfs** so has limited space.
 If you want more space you must remove **/tmp/ymp-build** and symlink from other location. (location must have read, write and executable permission)